klobermajer/symfony-messenger-redis/README.md

 ### Using Symfony's Redis Transport at the same time

-Both symfony's redis and the krak redis transport register the dsn prefix: `redis://`.
-In the scenario that you want to support both transports, you'll need to use the `use_krak_redis` query param to enable this libraries redis transport.
+For symfony's redis transport use just `redis://` in dsn.

 ## Testing